Chrysler Pacifica Reliability by YearBest & worst years, problems & recalls — NHTSA data

 After not driving the car for a full day or so, when I drive down my street about 1/4 of a mile to a stop sign and stop the vehicle will not accelerate from the stop.
 I press on the gas but the car goes around 5 MPH for the next 50-100 feet or so and will not accelerate before finally kicking in and accelerating normally.
 This has happened over 20 times since purchasing the vehicle as new in late March of 2025.

-Showing 20 of 3,462 total NHTSA complaints.
+Showing 20 of 3,641 total NHTSA complaints.
 Source: NHTSA Complaints Database

-Before You Buy, Check the Exact Chrysler Pacifica
+Before you buy, check the exact Chrysler Pacifica

-These pages show model-year patterns across 10years.
+These pages show model-year patterns across 10 years.
 Enter a VIN to verify the exact vehicle's accident history, title brands, odometer records, and open recall status before purchase.

 What is an NHTSA Complaint?

 An NHTSA safety complaint is a report filed directly by a vehicle owner or driver describing a safety-related issue.
 Anyone can submit a complaint at NHTSA.gov.
-The number of complaints is a signal of how common a problem is β but complaints per model-year matter more than raw totals, since popular vehicles naturally receive more reports.
-The Chrysler Pacifica has 3,462 complaints on record across 10 model years.
+The number of complaints is a signal of how common a problem is — but complaints per model-year matter more than raw totals, since popular vehicles naturally receive more reports.
+The Chrysler Pacifica has 3,641 complaints on record across 10 model years.

 What is a Safety Recall?

 A safety recall is a mandatory campaign issued by NHTSA when a vehicle component poses an unreasonable risk to safety or does not comply with federal motor vehicle safety standards.
 Unlike complaints (which are owner-reported), recalls are formally investigated and confirmed by regulators.
 Manufacturers must fix recalled vehicles free of charge.
-The Chrysler Pacifica has 87 recall campaigns in the NHTSA database.
+The Chrysler Pacifica has 88 recall campaigns in the NHTSA database.

 What Are Crash Complaints?